Littoral combat ship: Revised requirements and designs

-On 30 April 2014, the Navy issued two requests for information (RFI) to industry.
+In April 2014, the Navy issued two requests for information (RFI) to industry.
 Lockheed Martin responded with a variant of their Freedom-class LCS; upgrades included an increase in length to 125 m, vertical launch systems for Standard Missile 2 missiles or the Standard Missile 6, and the SPY-1F Aegis radar or an Air Missile Defense Radar derivative.

 Austal USA submitted a modified Independence-class ship, replacing the LCS' mission modules with permanent systems like a towed array sonar, torpedoes, vertical launch anti-submarine rockets, and aviation capability to support MH-60 helicopters.
 Like Lockheed's submission, it had a vertical launch system for Standard missiles, a 76 mm gun in place of the 57 mm gun, and could take on an Aegis or ADMR radar.
 Huntington Ingalls Industries submitted a larger, more heavily armed Legend-class cutter.
 General Dynamics provided an unspecified response.

-Results from the Navy task force on LCS upgrades, capabilities, costs, and alternative options were completed by 31 July 2014 for the Office of the Secretary of Defense (OSD) to review.
-On 11 December 2014, Hagel accepted the Navy's recommendation to base the remaining 20 SSCs on more powerful versions of both existing LCS designs.
+Results from the Navy task force on LCS upgrades, capabilities, costs, and alternative options were completed by July 2014 for the Office of the Secretary of Defense (OSD) to review.
+In December 2014, Hagel accepted the Navy's recommendation to base the remaining 20 SSCs on more powerful versions of both existing LCS designs.
 The new SSC was planned to have an improved 3D air defense radar, air defense decoys, better electronic warfare systems, over-the-horizon anti-ship missiles, multi-function towed array sonar, torpedo defenses, additional armor, and less displacement than Flight 0 vessels.

 The new SSC would now focus on anti-submarine and anti-surface warfare, with mine countermeasures handled by existing LCSs.
 It would retain the ability to carry mission modules and LCS mission package equipment, including 30 mm and 57 mm cannons, Hellfire missiles, 11 m RHIBs, and the ASW variable-depth sonar.
 Other planned enhancements include spaced armor, installation of Mk 38 Mod 2 25 mm chain guns, improved decoy systems, the SeaRAM missile interceptor, a "lite" version of the Surface Electronic Warfare Improvement Program (SEWIP), and improved signature management through degaussing.